Sakhile-Msibi/Camagru/README.md

-## Matcha
+## Camagru
 <p align="center">
   <img src="./montage/images/camagru.png" width="90%"/>
 </p>

-The aim of this project is to create a dating website.
-The app allows two potential lovers to meet, from the registration to the final encounter.
-A user should be able to register, connect, fill his/her profile, search and look into the profile of other users, like them, chat with those that “liked” back.
+The aim of this project is to create a web application that allow users to make basic photo and video editing using a webcam and some predefined images.
+Application users should be able to select an image in a list of superposable images, take a picture with his/her webcam and admire the result that should be mixing both pictures.

 ## Table of contents
 * [General info](#general-info)